RubbaBoy/ondemand_messenger_backend/API.md

 # API

+To use the API yourself, you need an API key.
+Currently I'm unsure of a great way to disperse API keys, so you can request one by contacting me on Discord at `RubbaBoy#2832` or emailing me at [adam@yarr.is](mailto:adam@yarr.is), or make an issue suggesting a better way.
+Right now, when you make a request, a 10-minute API key is stored in your cookies which you may use.

 All methods are POST (because I'm lazy and internally it's fucked).
 If anything has an error that occurs, it will return something like:

 ```json